Either we are alone in the universe, or we are not. Which terrifying option is your choice?

 We are Alone in the Universe

 Being alone in the Universe is fearful because it means we are either an insignificant occurrence or the object of celestial preference.
 This latter possibility is the reason so many people cling to mythologies of the Gods.
 These stories of a make-believe being or beings make mankind a unique life form in the Universe.
 In fact, many mythologies teach the Universe was made just for us.
-This provides a comforting substitute rather than contemplating the implications of the two possibilities posed by Mr. Clark.
+This provides a comforting substitute rather than contemplating the implications of the two possibilities posed by Mr. Clarke.

 We are Not Alone in the Universe

 If you lean toward the more scientifically supported a position that because of the sheer number of planets in the Universe that could support life, we are probably not alone.
 There is more evidence to support the premise that we are not alone in the Universe.
-In fact, there is more evidence to support the existence of other life.
+There is more evidence to support the existence of other life.
 Therefore, there is more proof to support the existence of alien visitation than there is to support the existence of a Supreme Being.

 This brings us back to the original dilemma, only two possibilities exist.
 For this reason, contemplating this dilemma is a profound source of inner work.